icg-gravwaves/lisa_premerger_paper/_sources/Search/README.md

 In [Template Banks](Template_Banks/README.md), we provide the details on how template banks were generated, as well as the template banks themselves.

 ## Searching for injected signals
-In [Signal_Runs](Signal_Runs/README.md), we describe how to
+In [Signal_Runs](Signal_Runs/README.md), we describe how to perform a template bank search on the files provided.

 ## Assessing significance
-In order to assess significance, we run the search described above repeatedly over Gaussian noise and obtain a distribution, which we interpolate/extrapolate to get an estimate of the false alarm rate of the signal.
+In order to assess significance, we run the template bank search repeatedly over Gaussian noise and obtain a distribution, which we interpolate/extrapolate to get an estimate of the false alarm rate of the signal.

 This is described in [Significance_Runs](Significance_Runs/README.md).